kentookura/site/src/reading.md

 This page is just to keep track of the books I read.

 # Currently Reading
+- Before They are Hanged by Joe Abercrombie

+# Finished
+## September
 - The Lions of Al-Rassan by Guy Gavriel Kay
-- Why Love Hurts: A Sociological Explanation by Eva Illouz

-# Finished
 ## August
 - Warbreaker by Brandon Sanderson